tayyabahamna-design/Silverleaf/replit.md

 The application is built with a modern web stack, emphasizing a clean UI/UX and robust backend.

 ### UI/UX Decisions
-- **Branding**: Utilizes Silverleaf Academy's navy blue branding (hsl(220, 80%, 32%)) as the primary color, with a professional and clean design, generous white space, and the Inter font family.
+- **Branding**: Utilizes Silverleaf Academy's navy blue branding (HSL: 220 91% 38%) as the primary color, with a professional and clean design, generous white space, and the Poppins/Inter font family.
+The Silverleaf Academy logo (leaf icon) is prominently displayed in all interface headers.
+- **Consistent Header Design**: All interfaces (Admin, Teacher, Trainer) feature the same branded header with:
+  - Silverleaf Academy logo and name
+  - Primary blue background (bg-primary)
+  - White text for high contrast
+  - Theme toggle and logout buttons
+  - User information display
 - **Layout**: Features a vertical collapsible accordion card interface for organizing training weeks, enhancing content readability and navigability.
 - **Visuals**: Incorporates enhanced file previews, including PDF thumbnail generation and distinct icons for PowerPoint, Word, and Excel files.
 - **Accessibility**: Designed for full keyboard navigation and includes a dark mode toggle.